nayeemabee/Catalyst-Assignment/README.md

 2. *Chunked File Upload*
    - Handle large file uploads using django-chunked-upload.
-   - Save uploaded data into the CatalystCount model.
+   - Save uploaded data into the Company database.

 3. *Data Querying*
-   - APIs to query data in the CatalystCount model.
+   - APIs to query data in the Company and User database.

 ## Installation